conan7882/neural-style/nerual_style/README.md

 # Neural Style

 - TensorFlow implementation of [A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576) (2015).
-- This paper combine the content and style of two different images by using image features extracted from pre-trained CNN (for image classification task).
+- This paper combines the content and style of two different images by using features extracted from a pre-trained CNN (for image classification task).
-- The style transfer process proposed in this paper is a optimization process, which minimizes the difference of content and style features between a random noise image and input context and style images.
+- The style transfer process proposed in this paper is a optimization process, which minimizes the difference of content and style features between the output image and input context and style images.

 ## Requirements
 - Python 3.3+